RedisLabs/redislabs-docs/content/connect/install.md

 ```
     {{%/expand%}}

-    If you receive a `No streams found` error, make sure that Debezium server is properly set up and connected to your source database.
+    If you receive a `No streams found` error, make sure that the Debezium server is properly set up and connected to your source database.

     For help, see [Install Debezium Server](#install-debezium-server).

 ## Install Debezium Server

-The follow steps provide a high level overview to the Debezium setup process.
+The following steps provide a high level overview to the Debezium setup process.
 For a detailed look, see the [Debezium docs](https://debezium.io/documentation/).

 1.  _(Optional)_ Set up an example database

-    The Debezium project includes preconfigured examples for many relational database.
+    The Debezium project includes preconfigured examples for many relational databases.

     To set up a Postgres example database: